corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 let t = SomeType::new();
 ```

+And to also address the root cause: If you see the urge to add a prelude, because your crate requires importing many modules to be usable, maybe your public API is too large?
+Try to reduce the number of modules and types by refactoring your public API.
+This way, you don't need to hide imports in the first place.

 ### Reducing boilerplate

 Another common argument for preludes is that they reduce friction when importing types.

 I don't think that's true anymore.
 Editor support for Rust has made great strides in the last years.
 Nowadays, your editor will just auto-import the type for you.
 (Largely thanks to [Rust Analyzer](https://rust-analyzer.github.io/) and [Rust Rover](https://www.jetbrains.com/rust/)).
 Problem solved!

-And to also address the root cause: If you see the urge to add a prelude, because your crate requires importing many modules to be usable, maybe your public API is too big?
-Try to reduce the number modules.

 ### Trait-only preludes